 - Contact the landholder (private, state or local government) if known.

-- If the landowner is not known, contact the local council, or DPIPWE Coastal & Marine Branch on 6233 6518 for help.
+- If you do not know who the landowner is, contact the local council, or call DPIPWE on 6233 6518.

 - ☛ Go to Chapter 13 for more information about taking action.